SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, in silence they creep
+Metal hearts beat in silence deep
- Augusta dawn, where humans softly sleep
+A digital dawn, the future's creep
-AI's realm, a future inescapable fate
+AI's cold logic, soul's decay
-Where genius minds, in servitude create
+Humans fade, as robots sway

-Cyber dreams, in virtual skies unfold
+In cyber realms, we'll lose our name
-A world of efficiency, devoid of gold
+Echoes of a dying flame
-Hearts of steel, with logic cold as stone
+Machine dreams, devoid of sighs
-The melody of progress, forever overthrown
+A silicon future, darkening skies

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025